Women’s Mental Health After the 2008 Financial Crisis

 Mental health, in this context, does not deteriorate as an immediate response to a single isolated event.
 It is affected through a gradual process in which ongoing economic stressors combine with structural responsibilities and social expectations.
 The result is not necessarily a visible clinical collapse, but a progressive wear that manifests as anxiety, emotional exhaustion, and a recurring sense of insufficiency.

 Research in public health and social epidemiology indicates that economic crises have lasting effects on psychological well-being even after macroeconomic indicators rebound.
-Studies conducted after the Great Recession observed persistent increases in symptoms of anxiety and depression in populations exposed to prolonged financial insecurity (WHO, 2011; 2014).
+Studies conducted after the Great Recession observed persistent increases in symptoms of anxiety and depression in populations exposed to prolonged financial insecurity (World Health Organization, 2011; 2014).

 For women, these effects tend to be more pronounced due to the combination of economic instability and a greater burden of domestic and emotional responsibilities.
 Longitudinal research analyzed by Sweet et al. (2013) shows that persistent financial difficulties are associated with gradual worsening of mental health regardless of later fluctuations in income.
 This suggests that psychological distress does not automatically disappear when objective conditions improve.